 Later, he drove his four-wheeler too fast and hit the occasional tree.
 By then, though, he’d had his fill of ER visits and treated the injuries himself, sometimes with tape and super glue.

 Jeff was a good man.
 He loved his family and was loved.
 He gave nice toasts at Thanksgiving about being grateful for all he’d been given, and he meant every word.
 His family and friends are grateful, too, for the time they had with him.

 Survivors include his mother, Judy Holt, and father, James Holt, both of Delhi Township; his sister, Julie Holt and brother-in-law, Dan Horn, also of Delhi Township; his niece, Anna Bartels, of the West End, and his nephew, Connor Horn, of Delhi Township.

 Services will be Wednesday, Feb.
 12, at 7 p.m. at the Dalbert, Woodruff & Isenogle Funeral Home, 2880 Boudinot Ave., Cincinnati, Ohio, 45238.
 Visitation will be Wednesday from 5 p.m. to 7 p.m. before the services.

 Donations may be made to St. John’s Westminster Union Church, 1085 Neeb Rd., Cincinnati, Ohio, 45233.

-To send flowers to Jeffery "Jeff" Ray Holt's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Jeffery "Jeff" Ray Holt, please visit our floral store.